 “When she didn’t know what to do after her divorce, her advisor “helped me create a way to figure out the rest of my life,” says Merrill client Sharron Ames.

 The decision to divorce has become increasingly common for couples over 50.
-In fact, people in this age group are now twice as likely to part ways as they were in 1990, according to research from the Center for Family and Demographic Research at Bowling Green State University.
+In fact, people in this age group are now twice as likely to part ways as they were in 1990, according to research from the Pew Research Center.
 1 And according to AARP research, 66% of women who divorced after 40 say they initiated their divorces.
 2

 Splitting your finances during a divorce is never easy.
 These steps can help smooth the process.

 You don’t have to go it alone.
 A divorce attorney, an accountant, your financial advisor—cool heads who’ve seen it all before—can help you develop a plan, maintain perspective and move forward with confidence.

 Open new checking, savings and credit accounts in your name only, and close any that are held jointly.
 You’ll also want to take your name off joint bills and utilities, which can take longer than you might expect.
 Get a copy of your credit report to make sure you and your ex are no longer on each other’s accounts.

 You’ll want to split your assets (stocks, bonds, real estate, art, collectibles, etc.) fairly, based on your needs and expectations, as well as state law.
 If you’re in a community property state, the split is always 50/50.
 And don’t forget about your joint debt, (mortgages, personal loans, credit cards, utility bills, etc.), all of which will also have to be accounted for in the divorce agreement.

 Talk to an attorney and tax professional about the best way to divide IRAs, 401(k)s and pensions.
 And get going right away on the Qualified Domestic Relations Order (QDRO) that’s needed for many retirement assets.
 It can take months to complete, even if everyone is on the same page.